- Print

 Search In: (Google, EventID, Microsoft TechNet)

 Right-click an event and select Search In to search for more event details in selected search engines.
-You need Internet connectivity on the console machine.
-This feature is not supported for on-premises version of ControlUp.
+This feature is available only for ControlUp Hybrid Cloud environments with internet access on the console machine, not for ControlUp On-premises (COP).
+The event details are automatically populated in the wizard.

 Click Yes to open your default browser and the search is completed.